Posted in:

 Multicultural Vienna

-Countless local bands, which often consist of purely amateurs or a mix of amateur and professional musicians, are plentiful in Vienna.
+Countless local bands, which often consist of pure amateurs or a mix of amateur and professional musicians, are plentiful in Vienna.
 They make music in many different genres.
 They sing just as often in German as in English.
 Moreover, as a native, I love to hear music in my Viennese dialect.
 The band Trancitiv has made it into their signature to write all their lyrics in Viennese, accompanied by reggae tunes.
 Trancitiv writes songs about day-to-day life, for better or worse and dresses them with reggae music.
 This blissful mixture of Austrian and Caribbean culture works incredibly well and nicely reflects Vienna’s multicultural society.

 Danube Party Island